 - the expertise of 2 PhD directors within 2 different research teams

 - a single defense

 - the acquisition of at least 2 degrees with worldwide recognition

 - an international experience contributing to student’s personal and academic backgrounds

 An international dual PhD degree takes 3 years (full time).
 However, it is possible to include a 4th year when signing the dual PhD degree agreement under the approval of the College of the doctoral school.
 The PhD degree cannot exceed 6 years.

 Students must have:

 - a Master’s degree or equivalent (or same education level)

-- be enrolled in the first year of PhD at Université de Paris and the partner university
+- be enrolled in the first year of PhD at Université Paris Cité and the partner university